Screenwriting software: Features

 While add-ins and macros for word processors, such as Script Wizard for Microsoft Word, can be used to write screenplays, the need for dedicated screenwriting programs arises from the presence of certain peculiarities in standard screenplay format which are not handled well by generic word processors such as page-break constraints imposed by standard screenplay format.
 Screenplay software often provides specialized shortcuts for quickly typing character names or slug lines, collaborating with other writers, adding production notes, character notes, easy outlining, scene reordering, and other tools to facilitate the creative process.
 Other features often required when writing shooting scripts include page-locking, scene numbering, revision-tracking, and production-related reports (such as which characters appear in a given scene or which scenes are set during the day or night).

 Some screenwriting applications, such as Celtx and Sophocles, also incorporate production scheduling and budgeting features.

 Another class of screenwriting software includes those that, rather than act as specialized word processors, attempt to direct the writer's storytelling process by utilizing story theory to facilitate the planning of a screenplay.
-Examples of this type of program includes Dramatica, Scrite, and Index Card.
+Examples of this type of program includes Dramatica, Cherry Draft, Scrite, and Index Card.

 Screenwriting software often also provides functions that allow writers to analyze their scripts for various characteristics.
 In 2018, developers began adding functions that allow an analysis of gender representation such as the Bechdel test, e.g. in Highland 2, and the forthcoming Final Draft 11.